Health Policies

 ILLNESS

 We are concerned about the health of every camper.
 Please keep your sick child at home.
-This protects the health of your child and other campers and staff.
+This protects the health of our kehillah (community).
 A child may return to camp when:

 - No fever has been present for at least 24 hours

-- Diarrhea and vomiting has cleared for at least 24 hours
+- Diarrhea and vomiting have cleared for at least 24 hours

 - Antibiotics, if prescribed, have been used for at least 24 hours